GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/CodeGeosFeatures.rst

 If a value is not strictly disallowed but does not seem possible for the model, **show a warning to the user that he can disable**.

-.. dropdown:: Example: Avoiding global state
+.. dropdown:: Example: Physical value validations
   :icon: code

   .. code-block:: cpp